Skip to Content

 Scorecard at a Glance

-Scores range from 0-100% comparing states with data from both state and local law enforcement agencies within the population.
+Scores range from 0-100% comparing states with population.
 States with higher scores spend less on policing, use less force, are more likely to hold officers accountable and make fewer arrests for low-level offenses.

 Worse